ru-corporate/boo/README.md

 When preparing a readable CSV file we assign a name to columns with variables of interest and cut away the rest of the columns.

-This way we get a much smaller file (~50% of the size) which we can read and manipulate with pandas or R.
+This way we get a much smaller file (~50% of the size).
+We can read and manipulate data from this this file using pandas or R.

 For illustration, batch script below creates `2012.csv` file with column names.